m00gendai/toolbox-v2/README.md

 ### How do I get set up? ###

-The toolbox relies only on a few JavaScript libraries to run:
+The toolbox relies on a few JavaScript libraries to run:

 * jQuery
 * lodash
+* dragula

 ### Contribution guidelines ###